Deferred Action for Childhood Arrivals (DACA)

 The Trump administration has announced that it is terminating DACA.
 For those who already have DACA, your work permit and deferred action will continue until their expiration date; the only immediate change is that advance parole to travel abroad is no longer available.
 However:

-• Along with renewals filed by the October 5 deadline, U.S. Citizenship and Immigration Services (USCIS) will continue to process initial applications and renewal requests that had been filed prior to September 5, 2017.
+• Along with renewals filed by the October 5 deadline, U.S. Citizenship and Immigration Services (USCIS) has continued to process initial applications and renewal requests that had been filed prior to September 5, 2017.

 • USCIS will no longer accept any other first-time DACA applications or renewals.